Plant-Food-Research-Open/assemblyqc/README.md

 ## Running the Pipeline

+See the [tutorials](./docs/tutorials.md) for detailed instructions on how to use the pipeline.
 To run the pipeline on an assembly, first edit the nextflow.config.
 The following parameters must be checked and modified accordingly:

 - target_assemblies
 - assembly_gff3